 The deceased’s estate can also receive damages, including:

-- The loss of wages and benefits that the deceased probably would have earned throughout his or her career if not for the death
+- The loss of income and benefits that the deceased would have earned throughout their career if not for the death

 - Loss of prospective net accumulations to the estate